Introduction

 Neurologists / Cognitive Specialists

-- Amyvid shines for fast, one-time diagnostic clarity in general clinics that don't need quantification.
+- Amyvid is ideal for fast, one-time diagnostic clarity in general clinics that don't need quantification.
 Use Amyvid

 - When your site has robust reader training in place and no plan for serial monitoring.